|

 parts as well as wear over the years that slow the mechanics down.
 You typically

-Dry sandpaper, and you can replace the plunger guide with newer plastic ones if need be.
+want to smooth burrs on the plunger shaft using a file, and you can replace the coil sleeve with newer plastic ones if need be.

 A Pinball store also sells the end piece (coil stop)